sablier-labs/docs/docs/reference/airdrops/03-access-control.md

 title: "Access Control"
 ---

-With the exception of the [admin functions](/concepts/governance#merkle-factory), all functions in Merkle campaign can only be triggered either by the campaign creator or the airdrop recipients.
-The Protocol Admin has no control over any funds in the campaign contract.
+With the exception of the [Comptroller functions](/concepts/governance#merkle-factory), all functions in Merkle campaign can only be triggered either by the campaign creator or the airdrop recipients.
+The Comptroller has no control over any funds in the campaign contract.

 This article will provide a comprehensive overview of the actions that can be performed on a campaign contract.